Karak residents demand utilities

 The speakers on the occasion said the incumbent government had miserably failed even to provide electricity, gas and drinking water to the people despite having hefty funds of oil and gas royalty in the district.

-They said the residents were facing massive loadshedding and drinking water shortages.
+They said the residents were facing massive loadshedding and drinking water shortage.
 They said gas from Karak has been provided to Punjab but the local population was facing gas shortage in the area.